magic-script/magic-script-components/docs/components/Text.md

 title: Text
 ---

-A MagicScript component for displaying text.
+Text is a component for displaying text.

 ## Example